galvarado/devops-toolbox/README.md

 ## Resources

--Don't forget to check out the [Resources](resources/README.md) directory with a valuable list of tools, platforms and online resources like an online IDE or the AI Search Engine for Developers and coders.
+Don't forget to check out the [Resources](resources/README.md) directory with a valuable list of tools, platforms and online resources like an online IDE or the best AI Search Engine for Developers and coders.

 ## How to use it